awsdocs/amazon-sns-developer-guide/doc_source/sns-send-custom-platform-specific-payloads-mobile-devices.md

 When you send platform\-specific payloads, the data must be formatted as JSON key\-value pair strings, with the quotation marks escaped\.

-The following examples show a custom message for the FCM platform\.
+The following examples show a custom message for the GCM platform\.

 ```
 {